JoaoAlirio/geemod/methods.md

 <br>

 ## model settings
-The classifiers selected in the checkbox of each upper left panel will be executed (Random Forest, Gradient Tree Boosting, CART, and/or Maxent).
-If none are selected and the models are run, the results will be empty.
+- The classifiers selected in the checkbox of each upper left panel will be executed: (Random Forest, Gradient Tree Boosting, CART, and/or MaxEnt).
+- If none are selected and the models are run, the results will be empty.
+- In RF, GTB, and CART, the output mode has been set to probabilistic, and the result band has been renamed to "probability."
+MaxEnt already follows this format.
-There are some parameters for each classifier that the user can configure.
+- There are some parameters for each classifier that the user can configure.
 The others parameters are kept at their default values.
 See the complete information on the GEE reference pages listed in the "Reference" tab.

 <br>

 ## Run Models
-coming soon ...
+- The execution of the models is replicated the number of times defined by the user.
+- For each replication, the sets of occurrences are randomly separated into training and test subsets, according to the defined percentage (seeds vary, so partitions are distinct across replications).
+- The chosen models run separately, and the results appear as they are completed.
+- The implementation of the code is divided into three blocks:
+    - The first block has the generic modelling functions (one function for MaxEnt and another for the other three classifiers), which apply the definitions and various inputs to train (calibrate) the classifiers;
+    - The second block prepares the inputs and calls the generic modelling function of each classifier, passing them the respective input data.;
+    - The third block extracts and prepares the results for presentation in the user interface.
+- geeMod provides the mean prediction and standard deviation maps for each classifier.
+The mean map represents the averaged suitability across replications and can be used for further evaluation and ensemble modelling.

 <br>